 Republicans control the House, the Senate, and the White House.
-And yet, their inability to govern risks a government shutdown this month.
-This document explains why a government shutdown happens and what follows when they do.
+And yet, their inability to govern and their complicity in Trump’s racist attacks on immigrants has caused a government shutdown this week.
+This document is divided into two parts: “Shutdown 101,” which explains why a government shutdown occurs and what happens when it does, and “The Trump Shutdown,” which explains how we got to where we are now and responds to unfounded Republican political attacks.

 First, a few pieces of DC jargon defined: